 Apply online via the Master of Cultural Materials Conservation How to apply web page before the due date.

-You should include a cover letter outlining your interest, knowledge and experience in conservation, your preferred area of conservation specialisation (objects, paper, paintings), a CV and a statement advising whether or not you believe you have normal colour vision and manual dexterity.
+You should include a cover letter outlining your interest, why you want to be part of program, knowledge and experience in conservation, a CV and a statement advising whether or not you believe you have normal colour vision and manual dexterity.
 The success of your application won’t be based on these statements, however we may ask you to contact us to discuss what (if any) assistance you may need to complete the course.

 When is the application deadline?